dgheig/API-2021-SMTP/README.md

 # API-2021-SMTP

+⚠️ Please clone [our own fork of MockMock server](https://github.com/HEIGVD-Course-API/MockMock) instead of the official one, because we resolved an issues with a dependency (see this [pull request](https://github.com/tweakers/MockMock/pull/8) if you want to have more information).

 ## Objectives

 In this lab, you will develop a client application (TCP) in Java.
 This client application will use the Socket API to communicate with an SMTP server.
 The code that you write will include a **partial implementation of the SMTP protocol**.
 These are the objectives of the lab: